Marcotrombino/Pandora/README.md

 - `pandora` : Pandora's class target
 - `src` : Contains the path of the image target
 - `data-queue` : Contains the queue of <b>Pandora's effects</b> you want to apply
-<br><br>Pandora will provide to create an HTML5 canvas inside each Pandora's target.

  Let's give an example :
 ```html